CamperTrailers tech tips

 installing a breather in an underslung watertank

-If you have an underslung watertank on your camper trailer & have trouble filling it, odds are you do not have a breather hose for air to escape.
-This shows you how to install one.
+If you have trouble filling the water tank under your camper trailer, odds are you do not have a breather hose on top for the air to escape.
+It is easy to install a breather.

 Remove the blank plug in the top of the tank & drill a hole into the tank at the base of the threaded hole.

-Install a 90 degree breather elbow.
-You may have to hold the end of the hose in some boiling water to get it onto the barbed end of the breather elbow.
+Install a 90 degree barbed elbow.
+You do not require thread tape as the fitting will bottom out & seal itself.
+Thread tape will flatten the thread.
+You may have to place the end of the hose in some boiling water to get it over the barb of the breather elbow.

-Attach a suitable length of 12mm drinking grade water hose with a hose clamp.
+There is no pressure in the hose so you do not need a hose clamp to secure it.
+Attach a suitable length of 12mm drinking grade water hose.
 This type of hose does not taint your drinking water.

-Reinstall watertank & connect end of hose to breather on filler with a hose clamp.
+Reinstall the water tank & connect the end of the breather hose to the breather on the filler.
 Most good water fillers have a breather outlet built into them.

-If you have not got a breather outlet on the filler, try to place the end of the breather hose as high as you can get it & secure with hose clips & cable ties.
+If you do not have a breather outlet on the filler, place the end of the breather hose as high as you can & secure with hose clips or cable ties.
 If you have it down low you could easily get your drinking water contaminated crossing a creek or just full of dust.

 RULE OF THUMB